Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - title             VARCHAR, NOT NULL              -- pre-rendered
 - body              TEXT, nullable                 -- pre-rendered
 - is_read           BOOLEAN, NOT NULL, DEFAULT false
-- read_at           TIMESTAMP, nullable
+- read_at           TIMESTAMPTZ, nullable
-- created_at        TIMESTAMP, NOT NULL
+- created_at        TIMESTAMPTZ, NOT NULL
-- expires_at        TIMESTAMP, NOT NULL            -- 90 days from created_at
+- expires_at        TIMESTAMPTZ, NOT NULL            -- 90 days from created_at
 ```

 ### NotificationPreference